octo-technology/OpenTezos/docs/michelson/tutorial.md

        NIL operation ;
        PAIR }
 ```
 The `CDR` extracts the storage value.
 The `SENDER` instruction push on top of the stack the address of the invoker.
-The `DIP { PUSH bool True }` pushes a True boolean value on second position of the stack.
+The `DIP { PUSH bool True }` pushes a True boolean value on the second position of the stack.
 Finally, the `UPDATE` consumes the 3 top elements (the address , the boolean and the set) and produces an updated _set_ containing the sender address.

 This smart contract can be simulated with CLI command:
 ```